 Dr. Callender is an Associate Professor, who has been at Georgia College since 2008.
 He completed a PhD in Linguistics at the University of South Carolina, and regularly teaches courses in Linguistics, Medieval Literature, and World Literature.
 His research centers on historical linguistics, dialectology, and phonological systems in West Germanic.

 Jennifer Flaherty, Shakespeare Studies

 Dr. Jennifer Flaherty received her Ph.D. in Comparative Literature from the University of North Carolina at Chapel Hill.
-She is an Assistant Professor of Shakespeare studies, and her research emphasizes appropriation and global Shakespeare.
+She is an Associate Professor of Shakespeare studies, and her research emphasizes appropriation and global Shakespeare.
 Her work has been published in journals such as Borrowers and Lenders, Comparative Drama, Interdisciplinary Literary Studies, and Topic.
 She has also contributed chapters to the volumes The Horse as Cultural Icon and Shakespeare and Millennial Fiction.
 Dr. Flaherty regularly teaches courses in Renaissance literature, dramatic literature, film studies, adaptation, Milton, and Shakespeare for the Literature program.
 She also teaches courses for Women's Studies, GC1Y and GC2Y, and the Georgia College Honors Program.